Is that the real King of Pop?

 After a ton of emails and phone calls, extensive Internet research and even a trip to the library, we’re no closer to determining if this is really the real Michael Jackson.

-If you have any insight into this photo or just want to weigh in on whether that’s really the King of Pop or not, fill in the forum on the side to send us your thoughts.
+If you have any insight into this photo or just want to weigh in on whether that’s really the King of Pop or not, we'd love to hear your thoughts.

 The truth is out there...